 Once you’ve completed the questionnaire, Elite Singles pairs you with members based on a compatibility score of 1 to 100.
-The higher the score, the higher the likelihood of compatibility, according to the Elite Single’s algorithm.
+The higher the score, the higher the likelihood of compatibility for serious dating, according to the Elite Single’s algorithm.
 While you’re more than welcome to browse the website — if you pay for a subscription — the real magic comes in the form of a daily email containing between one and five matches for that day.
 No fuss, no hassle, you pretty much never have to think about it again.
 Elite Singles brings nearby matches right to your inbox.

 Does EliteSingles have an app?

 EliteSingles was late to the app game, but today does have a dynamic app for both Android and iOs, which you can use with Siri and Alexa, and integrates with your phone camera.
 You can use all the swipe, match, profile creation and messaging from the app.
 You can also sign up directly from the app, as well as take the free personality test, and use the free Elite Singles version.

 Is Elite Singles free?